iDelTer/OneMediaBack/README.md

 ## Running

-To create all the tables and insert the admin user, you must execute the following command
+To create all the tables, you must execute the following command

 ```
 php artisan migrate